-Snooty Co-Worker- We don’t have a grocery budget, we don’t need to have any budget as we make more than enough money.
+Snooty Co-Worker- We don’t have a grocery budget, we don’t need to have a budget as we earn more than enough money to buy whatever we want.
 Well at least I think we do, but I don’t take care of the finances Mr.Snooty does.
 I just buy what we need and have no worries.
-Oh well, just forget it.. all I know is I want to protect my prominence in this company.
+Oh well, just forget it.
+All I know is I want to protect my prominence in this company.
 I wasn’t trying to be rude just being real. (ya right, keep talking out your arse)

 She came home to tell me this story and I was gobsmacked at how self-centred some people can be.
 I think she handled the situation well by letting her know that she doesn’t want to be talked to in that manner and what she says is discriminatory towards her and other people.
 She didn’t get angry at all, she simply smiled.

-It reminded me of a time when someone told me they wouldn’t be caught dead in a second-hand shop buying clothes.
+The situation reminded me of a time when someone told me they wouldn’t be caught dead in a second-hand shop buying clothes.
 Then you have the type that says, Oh I’m not having a garage sale, people will think we need the money, I’ll donate it all.
-You can donate it to … (insert home address here).
+You can donate it to (insert home address here).
 Seriously?

 It’s true though that some people will shop at the higher end stores so they feel prestigious as if they are proving a point to those around them.
-We go in to a higher end shop to pick up the excellent flyer deals and higher end produce that is on sale but not to do full shops.
-Keep in mind that someone has to keep the shops in business so a big thanks to all the big spenders out there.
+We go in to a higher end shop to pick up the excellent flyer deals and higher-end produce that is on sale but not to do full shops.
+Keep in mind that someone has to keep the shops in business so thanks to all the big spenders out there.

 If I see an item for $4.99 and know I can buy the same item at Food Basics for $2.99 you can bet I’ll save the $2.00.
 It’s so important to know your prices when you grocery shop or at least Price Match but even that is too embarrassing for some let alone using coupons.
 Some men believe it’s not macho for a man to use coupons.
 Some men, like me could care less what anyone thinks.